About the Challenge

 As the Edina Challenge grew it became clear that there were many programs and projects serving under-resourced youth in Edina, but that more collaboration and communication between the programs would allow for a more seamless system of support.
 This collaborative engagement became a primary goal of the Challenge.
 Moreover, Challenge members decided to focus their collaborative efforts on three key areas of need for at-risk Edina kids: access to extra-curricular activities, mentoring, and housing and food.

-The Connect Card and Park & Recreation Scholarships
+The Connect Card and Extra Curricular Activity Scholarships

 In addition to providing the oversight and leadership for the Challenge, the Edina Community Foundation runs two significant programs addressing the needs of at-risk youth in Edina.